Twigonometry/OSCP-Notes-Template/Resources/Exam Details.md

 	- 40 points for FULL COMPROMISE of the Active Directory Set
 - 10 Bonus Points from Report

+Since the course updates ([2022](https://www.offsec.com/offsec/oscp-exam-structure/) and [2023](https://www.offsec.com/offsec/pen-200-2023/)), good organisation of linked machines is more important than ever

 **Passing Grade**
 - 70 Points needed to pass